geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 We will adhere to two standards:
 1. For the changelog format, we will adhere to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 2. For the version number format, we will adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 For the beta release, since there is no public "API", the *major* version will always be "1".
-We will increment the *minor* version when there are new UI or business logic enhancements to the application, and we will increment the *patch* version in the event of deployments made only to fix bugs.
-We will not use the pre-release or build suffix notation.
+The deploy script automatically increments the minor version and increments the build number.

 ## Deployment management